mjhea0/express-testing-mocha-knex/README.md

 Now we can generate two arrays -

-1. One with data before a specific date
+1. One with data *before* a specific date
-1. The other with data on or after a that specific date
+1. The other with data *on or after* that specific date

 Before saving to a file, we concatenated the two arrays into one.
 You'll see why this was necessary when the test is created.
 For now, run the script from the project root: